Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Background on Active Inference and BTs

-Given the generative model as before, one can show how free-energy becomes an upper bound on the atypicality of observations, defined as surprise in information theory.
-By minimising variational free-energy an agent can determine the most likely hidden states given sensory information.
-An expression for $F$ is given by:
+Given the generative model as before, one can derive an expression for the variational free-energy.
+By minimizing $F$, an agent can determine the most likely hidden states given sensory information.
+The expression for $F$ is given by:

-where $F(\pi)$ is a policy specific free-energy.
+where $F(\pi)$ is a plan specific free-energy.
+The logarithm is considered element-wise.
 For the derivations please refer to Appendix \ref{sec:AppendixF}.